 A journal may impose an embargo of up to twelve months on free access to its content in PMC.
-However, for the purpose of this policy, if the journal applies an embargo in PMC, it must also provide NLM with immediate access to the content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan (without delivery method or geographic restrictions).
+However, for the purpose of this policy, if the journal applies an embargo in PMC, it must also provide NLM with immediate access to the content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan.

 Optional arrangement for access and preservation

-If a journal chooses not to participate in PMC, it may satisfy conditions 2 and 3 above by doing ALL of the following:
+If a journal chooses not to participate in PMC, it may satisfy conditions 2 and 3 above by doing both of the following:

-- Provide NLM with immediate access to its content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan (without delivery method or geographic restrictions).
+- Provide NLM with immediate access to its content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan.

 - Promptly deposit tagged, full-text content in a certified1 third-party repository able to provide robust access to NLM and NIH if there is a trigger event (e.g., publisher ceases operations and title is not available from another source, catastrophic failure of publisher’s delivery system).